-(2) The increase in Series A Preferred Stock, Common Stock and Class B Common Stock reflect the prospective adjustment for the equity consideration outlined in the Internalization agreement is subject to stockholder approval before such equity consideration can be issued, as further described in Proposal 3 - Approval of the Contribution Agreement and Internalization of Corridor in this proxy statement Further, the prospective adjustments also reflect the Grier Members' conversion of the non-controlling interest presently represented by their A-1, A-2 and A-3 units into Series C Preferred Stock, Series B Preferred Stock and Class B Common Stock, respectively.
-Such conversions are subject to receiving CPUC Approval and, in case of the further conversion of Series B Preferred Stock, and are at the election of the holders.
+- (2) The increase in Series A Preferred Stock, Common Stock and Class B Common Stock reflect the prospective adjustment for the equity consideration outlined in the Internalization agreement.
+The Internalization agreement is subject to stockholder approval before such equity consideration can be issued, as further described in Proposal 3 Approval of the Contribution Agreement and Internalization of Corridor in this proxy statement Further, the prospective adjustments also reflect the Grier Members' conversion of the non-controlling interest presently represented by their A-1, A-2 and A-3 units into Series C Preferred Stock, Series B Preferred Stock and Class B Common Stock, respectively.
+Such conversions are subject to receiving CPUC Approval and, in case of the further conversion of Series B Preferred Stock to Class B Common Stock, approval by our stockholders as described in Proposal 2 Approval of the Issuance of Class B Common Stock upon Conversion of Series B Preferred Stock, and are at the election of the holders.
 Further, we do not expect the holders to exercise their conversion rights all at once due to the significant income tax consequences arising from such conversions.
-We cannot predict when the holders will elect to convert or if they will elect to convert at all.
-(3) The increase in the Series A Preferred Stock assumes the Grier Members elect to convert their Series C Preferred Stock.
-The increase in Class B Common Stock assumes stockholder agproval is received allowing the Grier Members to convert the Series B Preferred Stock to Class B Common Stock.
-The increase in Class B Common Stock assumes stockholder approval is received allowing the Grier Members to convert the Series B Preferred Stock to Class B Common Stock.
-The increase in Class B Common Stock assumes stockholder approval and in the series B Preferred Stock to Class B Common Stock.

-(4) Long-term debt is presented net of discount and deferred financing costs.

-(5) The shares outstanding do not include the impact of in kind dividends declared by the CorEnergy Board of Directors on the Series B Preferred.
+We cannot predict when the holders will elect to convert or if they will elect to convert at all. - (3) The increase in the Series A Preferred Stock assumes the Grier Members elect to convert their Series C Preferred Stock.
+The increase in Class B Common Stock assumes stockholder approval is received allowing the Grier Members to convert the Series B Preferred Stock to Class B Common Stock. - (4) Long-term debt is presented net of discount and deferred financing costs. - (5) The shares outstanding do not include the impact of in kind dividends declared by the CorEnergy Board of Directors on the Series B Preferred.